girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - To coordinate Availability Zones across accounts, you must use the AZ ID, which is a unique and consistent identifier for an Availability Zone.
 For example, usw2-az2 is an AZ ID for the us-west-2 region and it has the same location in every AWS account.
    - Viewing AZ IDs enables you to determine the location of resources in one account relative to the resources in another account.
 For example, if you share a subnet in the Availability Zone with the AZ ID usw2-az2 with another account, this subnet is available to that account in the Availability Zone whose AZ ID is also usw2-az2.
    - You can view the AZ IDs by going to the service health section of the EC2 Dashboard via your AWS Management Console.
+ - To apply the restrictions across multiple member accounts you must use a Service Control Policy (SCP) in the AWS Organization.
+The way you would do this is to create a deny rule that applies to anything that does not equal the specific instance type you want to allow.

 ## 1.22 Reference:
  - [Identity Management](https://www.aws.training/Details/eLearning?id=55148)